 Small brick and mortar business owners found themselves without the backing of their long standing banking partners.
-These institutions trimmed their client base like a tree service on a rampage.
+These institutions were forced to trim down their workforce and scale back private jets and luxurious Fayetteville party buses for a while.
 The self-employed little guy was considered slash, and left out to dry.

 Since the US recession, entrepreneurs have emerged in bigger numbers than ever before in recorded history.
 Speaking from that perspective, I knew, along with millions of others that we could not afford to let ourselves get entangled in a situation like the 2008 debacle again.
 We were not going to let ourselves be completely at the mercy of an ominously dictated economy if there was a way around it.